nhsconnect/gpconnect/pages/foundations/foundations_wireframes.md

 ---
-title: Foundations Wireframes
+title: Foundations wireframes
 keywords: foundations design
 tags: [design,foundations]
 sidebar: foundations_sidebar
 permalink: foundations_wireframes.html
-summary: "Wireframe mock-ups of what GP Connect Foundations might look like when used in a consumer application."
+summary: "Wireframe mock-ups of what GP Connect Foundations might look like when used in a consumer application"
 ---

 ## Find a patient ##